zynk/llama-fs/README.md

 I got rid of AgentOps, since this model is slow as hell.
 I trashed all the other bs, just install requirements, install ollama dependencies, and run it with the command at the end.
 Done.

+In Main.py there is a snippet of code you can comment out if you want custom filenames.

 ## Inspiration

 Open your `~/Downloads` directory.
 Or your Desktop.
 It's probably a mess...